 One of the biggest Christmas markets and another glorious central location, sandwiched between the 19th-century Naturhistorisches and Kunsthistorisches museums, and under the watchful eye of Empress Maria Theresa sitting atop her giant monument.

 The market feels particularly magical and atmospheric after dusk.
-Both museums look gorgeous lit up at night, and the square’s topiary has its own tasteful illuminated decorations (unless an energy crisis strikes).
+Both museums look gorgeous lit up at night.

 Karlsplatz